0 hidden charges. 0 forex

 2. What does a scheme mean in government terms?

-Several types of schemes have been introduced by the government, including Atal Pension Yojana, Samriddhi Scheme for SC/ST Students, Pradhan Mantri Jan Dhan Yojana, MUDRA Loans, Prime Minister’s Special Scholarship Scheme (PMSSS), etc.
+Several types of schemes have been introduced by the government.
+Some of them include: Atal Pension Yojana, Samriddhi Scheme for SC/ST Students, Pradhan Mantri Jan Dhan Yojana, MUDRA Loans, Prime Minister’s Special Scholarship Scheme (PMSSS), etc.

 Get the Fi app